Safety Index Synthesis via Sum-of-Squares Programming: Method

 where \textbf{local} denotes the state space $\mathcal{X}$ which is a subset of $\mathbb{R}^{n_x}$, and \textbf{manifold} denotes we are considering the states on the manifold defined by $\phi_\Theta = 0$. \end{problem}

 \begin{remark} The state-of-the-art SOSP-based safety index synthesis methods try to synthesis $\phi_\Theta$, such that $\forall_{x\in\mathbb{R}^{n_x}},\exists_{u\in\mathcal{U}}\dot\phi_{\Theta}(x,u) < 0$, which is a \textit{global positiveness} constraint.
-On the other hand, our proposed formulation only requires the existence of safe control on a local set of critical states, i.e. \textit{local manifold positiveness} constraint.
-Therefore, our proposed method considers a larger solution space; hence it is easier to find a solution, and the synthesized safety index is less conservative. \end{remark}
+Our formulation only requires the existence of safe control on a local set of critical states, i.e. \textit{local manifold positiveness} constraint.
+Therefore, our method considers a larger solution space; hence it is easier to find a solution, and the synthesized safety index is less conservative. \end{remark}